Ganashatru: Plot

-Ashoke Gupta, played by Soumitra Chatterjee, an honest doctor, diagnoses the alarming spread of jaundice among his patients.
+Ashok Gupta, played by Soumitra Chatterjee, an honest doctor, diagnoses the alarming spread of jaundice among his patients.
 To identify the cause, he analyses the water of a populated part of his town, Chandipur.
 According to the report, the holy water (charanamrita) of the Tripureshwar temple, a famous temple and tourist attraction of the town, is found to be contaminated due to damage to the underground piping system.

 The temple was the source of income for all of the corrupt politicians.
 Among these politicians is Dr. Gupta's younger brother, Nishith Gupta, portrayed by Dhritiman Chatterjee, who is also the chairman of the municipality.
-He and other beneficiaries of the temple decides to prevent the doctor from alerting the people.
+He and other beneficiaries of the temple decide to prevent the doctor from alerting the people.

-As a responsible member of society, the doctor tries to broadcast the fact of contamination to the people, proposing temporary closure of the temple for water purification.
-However the Chairman is absolutely against this idea as it tampers with their profits.
+As a responsible member of the society, the doctor tries to broadcast the fact of contamination to the people, proposing temporary closure of the temple for water purification.
+However, the Chairman is absolutely against this idea as it tampers with their profits.
 They are not ready to accept scientific evidence and instead says charanamrita can never be contaminated because it is holy.

 He also tries to publish an essay in a local daily newspaper (Janabarta) on the topic.
-But the corrupt officials suppress his voice as the facts would inevitably decrease the temple's income.
+But the corrupt officials suppress his voice.
 The newspaper rejects his essay, fearing political pressure and public rage.

 As the story progresses, Dr. Gupta even tries to convey his message in a public meeting.
 Unfortunately, it is infiltrated and disrupted by his brother and his associates.
 The Chairman is able to manipulate the community against the doctor's attempts to save it.
-He faces a widespread angry response and he goes from being a leader of society to an enemy of the people.
+He faces a widespread angry response and goes from being a leader of the society to an enemy of the people.

 Dr. Gupta loses his job in the local hospital and his daughter is terminated from her post of a teacher.
 The landlord asks them to move out.

 However, at the end of the movie Dr. Gupta gets justice.
 The young educated population of the town sides with him while his son-in-law's theatre troupe campaigns for him.
-The assistant editor of Janabarta quits his job to side with him and send his writing and interview to top newspapers in Kolkata.

-The film ends in Gupta family deciding to stay in Chandipur, amidst a shout of "Long Live Dr. Ashok Gupta!" around him.
+The assistant editor of Janabarta quits his job to side with him and sends his writings and interview to top newspapers in Kolkata.
+The film ends with Gupta family deciding to stay in Chandipur, amidst a shout of "Long Live Dr. Ashok Gupta!" around him.